paradigm-lab/FastAPI/README.md

 	If you need column to be properly filled in to create a new record, a NOT NULL constraint can be added to the column to ensure that the column is never left blank

+## psycopg2
+	Psycopg is a PostgreSQL database adapter for the Python programming language.
+It conforms to DB-API 2.0 standard.
+	It is designed for multi-threaded applications and manages its own connection pool.